 a story told in graphic novel format is more than just a story told in graphic novel format: the choice of the medium induces a set of possibilities as well as impossibilities, of obstacles as well as chances, that are not found in other media, even if it remains always possible to retell or remake a given story in a different medium.

-Considering the graphic novel as its own medium with its own distinctive methods of storytelling, Baetens and Frey make some interesting observations about the relationship between graphic novels and existing narratological research, and conclude that the graphic novel makes different demands on the field than other modes of storytelling, thereby offering the opportunity for interchange; a revitalisation of the field as well as its use.
+Considering the graphic novel as its own medium with its own distinctive methods of storytelling, Baetens and Frey make some interesting observations about the relationship between graphic novels and existing narratological research.
+They conclude that the graphic novel makes different demands on the field than other modes of storytelling, thereby offering the opportunity for interchange; a revitalisation of the field as well as its use.

 Part Three: Themes